franz-net/certMaker/README.md

   </a>
 </p>

-Project created with the goal of making self-signed certificate creation and management easy.
+Project created with the goal of helping me learn how to write Go code and making self-signed certificate creation.
 Empowers users with a single executable to create and store CA certificates, private keys and sign new device certificates.

-It is written entirely in Golang and uses sqlite to store pem encoded Certificates and PK's

 ## Installation (Building the code)